Chad-Mowbray/FAQ_Creator/README.md

 This will produce four text files in the /output folder.

 If you would like to see graphs, add the "-plot" flag to the command.

+### Information
+This program currently provides three metrics:
+1. VOH sessions per department (who are clients are)
+2. Clients' reasons for coming to VOH (what their problems are)
+3. Bigrams of our solution notes (how we solve them)